-At San Diego Comic-Con 2022, Marvel head honcho Kevin Feige announced the MCU’s wild Phase 5 lineup and even a little bit of Phase 6.
-This ensures the franchise remains an ever present part of our lives for years to come, and will also introduce all new characters and stories.
-But the slate revisits some of the characters we know and love too—characters like Carol Danvers.
-Brie Larson will reprise the role of the hero in Captain Marvel 2, officially known as The Marvels, and she’ll be joined by Iman Vellani’s Ms. Marvel and Teyonah Parris as Monica Rambeau.
+At San Diego Comic-Con 2022, Marvel’ head honcho’s Kevin Feige announced the MCU’s wild Phase Five lineup and even a little bit of Phase Six.
+The slate will introduce all new characters and stories, but it will also revisits some of the characters we know and love too—characters like Carol Danvers.
+Brie Larson will reprise the role of the hero in the Captain Marvel sequel, officially known as The Marvels, and she’ll be joined by Iman Vellani’s Ms. Marvel and Teyonah Parris as Monica Rambeau.

 Here’s everything we know about The Marvels.